Why Use Juvederm and Hyaluronic Acid Fillers?

 Instead of getting fillers, most injectors will encourage teenagers to try contouring with makeup.
 TotalBeauty.com has a great page about contouring lips.
 And Lauren Conrad can teach you how to contour your face.

 You should not have fillers injected if your skin is red or infected (including acne or cold sores), you scar easily, you have a bleeding disorder or a history of severe allergies to bacteria or lidocaine.

 How long does the treatment take?
 How long is the downtime?

 Most treatments take 15 – 30 minutes and one office visit.
 Patients like Juvederm because they can return to everyday activities immediately after getting the injections.
-The results are immediate and they can get this treatment during a single office visit; however, some fillers require a few visits.
+They see the results right away and they can get the treatment during a single office visit (however, some fillers require a few visits).

 Will I look natural?